 And the doctor was right, for at three in the afternoon William died, cradled in his brother’s arms and calling for Ware.

 But Edward’s letter to Ware has more in it than his account of William’s death.
 He believed that he was in line to receive a medal for an extraordinary act of selflessness.
 And he wondered if Ware was able to confirm this.

-On the 6th of July Edward had been serving on board the Falkland, a sloop-of-war operating in the Persian Gulf, when one of the crew, a young boy, fell overboard.
-Edward, with no thought for his own safety, jumped in after the boy.
-He was putting himself in considerable danger, for the sea was running high, and sharks were patrolling.
+On 6 July Edward had been serving on board the Falkland, a sloop-of-war operating in the Persian Gulf, when one of the crew, a young boy, fell overboard.
+With no thought for his own safety Edward jumped in after the boy.
+He was putting himself in considerable danger, for the sea was running high and sharks were patrolling.
 But a midshipman by the name of Price, who had seen what had happened, came to his assistance.
 All three were pulled safely back on board.

 But after 1862 we hear little more of Edward.
 Two brief mentions appear in Ware’s journal — then silence.
-In August 1863 Ware noted that a letter that he had sent to his former pupil in Bombay, in the belief that he was there in the European General Hospital, had been returned unclaimed.
-Two months later he discovered that Edward had left the Navy, and was living at an address in Liverpool.
+In August 1863 Ware noted that a letter he had sent to his former pupil in Mumbai, in the belief that he was there in the European General Hospital, had been returned unclaimed.
+Two months later he discovered that Edward had left the Navy and was living at an address in Liverpool.